leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 You may already offer some of these.

-If that’s the case, then you know that same-day delivery has priority over standard delivery, which has precedence over free delivery.
+If that’s the case, then you know that same-day delivery has priority over standard delivery, which has precedence over [**free delivery**](https://elogii.com/blog/how-to-offer-free-delivery-to-your-customers/ "how to offer free delivery").

 But at the same time, you need to consider the location.